 Whether you’re raising a glass to celebrate a milestone, or sharing a bottle of wine with friends, alcohol is part of the social fabric in the United States for many people.

 And yet, we don’t talk enough about the potential health ramifications of alcohol.
-While light-to-moderate drinkers (i.e. women who drink one or fewer drinks a day and men who drink two or fewer) may not suffer extensive health consequences related to drinking, those who drink heavily—including binge drinkers, or women who drink four or more beverages in a sitting and man who drink five or more—may be at a greater risk of developing certain chronic diseases, according to the Centers for Disease Control and Prevention (CDC).
-They may also face greater odds of being injured or killed a number of different ways, including motor vehicle crashes, burns, drowning, and as victims of violence.
+According to the Mayo Clinic, drinking any amount of alcohol may carry health risks.
+While light-to-moderate drinkers (i.e. women who drink one or fewer drinks a day and men who drink two or fewer) may not suffer extensive health consequences related to drinking, those who drink heavily—for women, that means more than three drinks in one day or seven drinks in one week, says the Mayo Clinic, and for men it’s more than four drinks in one day or more than 14 in one week—may be at a greater risk of developing certain chronic diseases.
+Heavy drinking may also raise a person’s risk for injuries (both accidental and intentional) and even death.

 April is Alcohol Awareness Month, sponsored by National Council on Alcoholism and Drug Dependence (NCADD).
 As we head into spring and summer—and all of the associated pool parties, graduations, weddings and celebrations—it’s a good time for people who tipple to evaluate their relationship with alcohol, and consider the impact it could have on their health, today and years from now.
 We’ve pulled together some facts and stats that offer insights into the ways that drinking affects your body and brain.
 So grab a cup of tea, a bottle of seltzer or a mocktail and read on.